6 Major Takeaways from PFOA/PFOS CERCLA Designation

 Under CERCLA, the federal government can hold polluters accountable for releases of hazardous substances that could endanger public health and the environment.

-2. response actions (e.g., removal or remediation) under section 104;
+2. response actions (e.g., removal or remediation) pursuant to section 104

-3. enforcement actions under section 106; and
+3. enforcement actions pursuant to section 106

-4. cost recovery under section 107.
+4. cost recovery pursuant to section 107

 Under CERCLA, the federal government can hold polluters accountable for releases of hazardous substances that could endanger public health and the environment.
-EPA identified five broad categories of entities potentially affected by the new rule:
+EPA identified broad categories of entities potentially affected by the new rule:

-• Importers and importers of articles
+• Manufacturers of PFOA and/or PFOS, including importers and importers of articles

 • PFOA and/or PFOS processors

-• Waste management and and disposal facilities
+• Waste management facilities

-Polluters are liable for response costs, natural resource damages and assessment costs and costs pertaining to certain health assessment or health effects studies.
+PRPs are liable for response costs, natural resource damages and assessment costs and costs pertaining to certain health assessment or health effects studies.

 “A CERCLA designation gives EPA or other agencies authority to require facilities to investigate and report PFOA and PFOS releases and to enforce cleanup of a contaminated site or to recover costs in doing so, the classic ‘polluter pays,’” said Tamzen Macbeth, CDM Smith environmental engineer and remediation practice leader.
 "It has broad implications requiring investigation and remediation of sites, including re-opening closed sites, with overall costs likely in the billions of dollars.”

-Now that EPA has published the Rule in the Federal Register, CDM Smith’s team of PFAS experts have noted the following takeaways:
+CDM Smith’s team of PFAS experts have noted the following takeaways:

 1. New reporting and transportation requirements

 The rule sets a default reportable quantity (RQ) at a 1.0 lb release in a 24-hour period.
 That may not be an issue for most facilities that process drinking water and wastewater.
 Plants with flows in the 10-100 MGD range, for example, could discharge between 1,200 and 12,000 ng/L of PFOS/PFOA and still be under the RQ.
+Facilities discharging hazardous substances authorized by the Clean Water Act (under a National Pollution Discharge Elimination System (NPDES) permit or specified in and in compliance with Pretreatment Standards) or RCRA (disposal of hazardous substances at a Subtitle C facility) are exempt from the reporting requirements the RQ.

 The second direct effect requires federal agencies to meet the property transfer requirements in CERCLA section 102(h).
-This includes "providing notice of when any hazardous substances 'was stored for one year or more, known to have been released, or disposed of’ and covenants concerning the remediation of such hazardous substances in certain circumstances.'"
+This includes "providing notice of when any hazardous substances 'was stored for one year or more, known to have been released, or disposed of’ and covenants concerning the remediation of such hazardous substances in certain circumstances."

 The third direct effect requires that substances designated as hazardous under CERCLA be listed and regulated as hazardous materials by the US Department of Transportation under the Hazardous Materials Transportation Act, pursuant to CERCLA section 306(a).